andvg3/andvg3.github.io/_pages/about.md

 # 🔥 News
+- *2024.02*: &nbsp;🎉🎉 Our paper has been accepted to CVPR 2024.
+- *2024.01*: &nbsp;🎉🎉 Our paper "Grasp-Anything: Large-scale Grasp Dataset from Foundation Models" has been accepted to ICRA 2024.
 - *2023.09*: &nbsp;🎉🎉 Our paper "Language-driven Scene Synthesis using Multi-conditional Diffusion Model" has been accepted to NeurIPS 2023.
 - *2023.07*: &nbsp;🎉🎉 Our paper "Open-Vocabulary Affordance Detection in 3D Point Clouds" has been accepted to IROS 2023.